tomtom6789/ToDoList/README.md

-Please refer to "EarlierStage" branch for earlier commit
+Please refer to "EarlierStage" branch for earlier commits